TheLostHomeyAppRepositories/us.jamisonbennett.apps.tp-link.managed-switch/README.md

 - **Device Integration**: Seamlessly integrate with multiple TP-Link managed switch models.
 - **Automation**: Create Homey flows to automate network management tasks based on your preferences or specific conditions.
 - **Status Monitoring**: View the status of each port (enabled/disabled) within the Homey app.
+- **Detection of Link Changes**: Switch ports are monitored for link status every minute.

 ## Supported Devices
 - TP-Link TL-SG105E